 Parents can pray first to set the tone, and it’s a great way to teach your kids how to pray on their own too when it’s their turn!

-Something else you can do, especially if you have multiple children, have each family member pray for another member of the family!
-For example, each person pray for the person to their right.
+Something else you can do, especially if you have multiple children, is have each family member pray for another member of the family!
+For example, each person prays for the person to their right.
 This is a great way to deepen your family connection. 🙂

 Get your first month of our favorite Christian kids’ TV subscription, Go Minno for FREE here!